coderharsh02/interview-prep/Questpond/Angular.md

 ### ✅ **1.
 What is Angular?**

-**Angular is a JavaScript-based UI framework for building dynamic web applications using MVVM or MVW architecture.**
+**Angular is a TypeScript-based UI framework for building dynamic web applications.**

 It connects the UI (View) with business logic (Model) using binding code, so any change in model reflects in the view and vice versa.